 ) unless authorized by commission rule or with a permit from the department, with the following additional requirements:

-(a) An individual (one) big game animal may be killed during the physical act of attacking livestock or pets.
+(a) An individual (one) game animal may be killed during the physical act of attacking domestic animals.

 (b) Predatory birds (as defined in RCW 77.08.010

 (39)), unclassified wildlife, and eastern gray squirrels may be killed with the express permission of the property owner at any time, to prevent private property damage on private real property.